Pinkisingh13/map/README.md

 ## Usage
  1. **View Map:**
       - The app starts by showing your current location (blue marker).
-      - Pickup points are marked in red; warehouse in green.
+      - Pickup points are marked in red; the warehouse is in green.

  2. Interact with Markers:
       - Tap a pickup marker to see time slots, inventory, and instructions.